huggingface/blog/bloom-megatron-deepspeed-technology.md

-# The Technology Behind BLOOM
+# The Technology Behind BLOOM Training

 This article will start by thanking companies and key people and groups that made the amazing feat of training a 176B model by a small group of dedicated people possible.